tlhumphrey2/EasyFastHPCCoAWS/StopStartHPCC/README.md

 | ./startAllInstances.pl &\> start.log |
 |--------------------------------------|

 Note.
-It isn‚Äôt necessary to pipe stderr and stdout to a log fle (like the above 2 commands).
+It isnít necessary to pipe stderr and stdout to a log fle (like the above 2 commands).
 But if you have problems, it will help your isolate the problem.